Plane Making & Irons

 The cross pin is cut to length, and the tenon shoulders are cut on the table saw, and the tenon cheeks on the bandsaw.
 The cross pin is shaped and fitted to the plane using a file.
 A dry run is done in final preparation prior to assembly.
 When the clamps are removed, the ‘soul’ of the plane is flattened.
 Shaping and edge treatment is done using both hand and machine tools, and first shavings are taken.

 The smoothing plane serves as a review of plane making, with more emphasis on shaping to fit the hand.
-Students may also take the time to make plane adjustment hammer, further exploring the possibilities of shop made tools.
+Students may also take the time to make a plane adjustment hammer, further exploring the possibilities of shop made tools.
 Both our jointer and smoother planes are used throughout the program and our lives as a craftsman, and as we move onto Coopering & Curved Bottom Planes